What do the Regulators say about the Council and its Services?

 Is the public sector watchdog for Wales.
-The aim of the Wales Audit Office is to ensure that the people of Wales know whether public money is being spent and managed wisely, and that public bodies in Wales understand how to improve outcomes.
+The aim of the Audit Wales (AW) is to ensure that the people of Wales know whether public money is being spent and managed wisely, and that public bodies in Wales understand how to improve outcomes.

 Care Inspectorate Wales (CIW) replaces The Care and Social Services Inspectorate Wales (CSSIW)

 This is the regulator for social care and childcare in Wales.
 From child minders and nurseries to homes for older people, the Care Inspectorate Wales is responsible for registering, inspecting and taking action to improve the quality and safety of services for the well-being of the people of Wales.
 The most recent CSSIW Performance Evaluation Report 2018/19 was published in June 2019.